Why and How to Watch for Milestone Firsts

 A record of your baby’s milestone achievements is important and valuable.
 A record is evidence of your baby’s progress and your hard work.
 It will become a reminder of many forgotten moments.
 It makes a great gift to your grown child.
 Lastly, a record of milestone firsts can be a valuable part of your child’s health record.

-If you’ve looked at the Illustrated List you know there are lots and lots of milestones in baby’s first 18 months.
+It can be hard to keep track of new milestones.
+If you’ve looked at the Illustrated List you know there are lots of them in first two years.
+There are other hurdles, too.

 What’s the Catalog?